498 Spanish Martyrs: Beatification ceremony

 The logo of the beatification, because of the very large number of new Blesseds, had as its central theme a red cross, the symbol of love taken to the point of shedding blood for Christ.

-The Cardinal explained the difference between "Martyrs of Spain" and "Spanish Martyrs".
-Spain was the site of their martyrdom and the homeland of many of them, but there were also some who came from other nations, such as France, Mexico and Cuba.
-Catholic martyrs are not the exclusive patrimony of a single diocese or nation.
-Rather, because of their special participation in the Cross of Christ, they belong to the whole world, to the universal Church.

 Pope Benedict XVI stated that faith helps to purify reason so that it may succeed in perceiving the truth.
 The Cardinal invoked the intercession of the Martyrs beatified and of Mary, Queen of Martyrs, "so that we may follow their example".

 Spanish reactions

 Juan Antonio Martínez Camino, the secretary-general of the Spanish bishops, replied to criticism that the martyrs were old fashioned conservatives: the first martyrs of the Church died after they were labeled as traitors of the Roman Empire, and during the French Revolution, Catholic priests were defined as enemies of the revolution.
 The Spanish victims were branded as an obstacle to historical progress.

 The Spanish bishops stated that Spanish society is threatened by militant Secularism.
 The 498 Martyrs were thus a reminder of other values: "their beatification intends first of all to render glory to God for the faith which conquers the world".
 The bishops organized a national pilgrimage to Rome, the place of the beatification of the 498 Martyrs, and of the martyrdom of Saint Peter and Saint Paul.